 For me, art is the ideal medium to express what I feel, in whatever format I choose.
 If another person is moved, touched, or inspired, awesome, if not, that’s okay.
 The point is to grant me the freedom to express what I feel.
 That is art.
 That is creativity.

 Songwriting provides an opportunity for me to tell a story in a couple of hundred words and a few chords.
-Words deliver the message I want to share and the music delivers the mood.
-Most of my songs are autobiographical in nature but I have also begun to place myself inside another persona, enabling me to share feelings, thoughts, and actions that I can imagine but have not yet experienced myself.
+Words deliver the message I want to share and music delivers the mood.
+Most of my songs are autobiographical in nature but I have also begun to find imaginary personas, enabling me to share feelings, thoughts, and ideas that I can imagine but have not yet experienced myself.Enjoy Nicholas's Music

 My songs typically start with a thought, idea or phrase.
-I particularly enjoy finding clever ways to incorporate words that I’ve not heard in a song before or a phrase of words that are unexpected even to me the first time they appear on the page.
+I particularly enjoy finding new ways to incorporate words that I’ve not heard in a song before or a phrase of words that are unexpected even to me the first time they appear on the page.